-2 TAILWIND Commentaries FEBRUARY 16, 2018 FEBRUARY 16, 2018 TAILWIND 3 Innovation: Our calling and imperative ur industry does not retion - it only respects innovation," said Satva Nadella spoke after assuming the role as chief executive at Microsoft.
+Innovation: Our calling and imperative ur industry does not respect tradition - it only respects innovation." said Satva Nadella spoke after assuming the role as chief executive at Microsoft.
 Arguably, similar sentiments could be said of our U.S. Air Force.
 Seven decades ago, visionary innovators established our service as a separate, but equal, solution to the problems of the third and fourth dimensions of time and space.
-Since that day, the Air Force has demanded creativity, open-mindedness and calculated risk-taking.

-Commentary by Lt.
-Col. Erik Fisher ell, John Boyd and John Warden.
+Since that day, the Air Force has demanded creativity, open-mindedness and calculated risk-taking. big ideas from luminaries such as Billy Mitchell, John Boyd and John Warden.
 We lift them up not because of the positions they held, but for the power of their ideas.
-As we look to the future, innovation is not merely in our DNA, it is also our imperative.
-The operational environment demands innovative Airmen.
-For the last 16 years, while combating violent extremism, we've grown accustomed to air superiority.
+As we look to the future, innovation is not merely Commentary in our DNA, it is also our by Lt.
+Col. imperative.
+Erik Fisher 21ST AIRLIFT SOUADRON The operational environment demands innovative Airmen.
+For the last 16 years, while We are the service of combating violent extremism, we've grown accustomed to air superiority.
 Today, we pivot to full-spectrum readiness.
 We must prepare in mind, body Commander's Commentary and spirit for near-peer conflict.
 Such conflict requires a highlevel of readiness, grit and resilience that is foreign to many on our team.
 Our military may be called to operate in an asymmetric battlespace with degraded command, control and limited weapons effects.
 Are we ready?
 I posit that the path toward readiness is partly paved through innovation.
 Innovative cultures challenge the inherent inertia of the status quo while simultaneously creating growth opportunities.
 Simply said, the day we stop thinking, innovating made our service more lethal and learning is the day we lose.
 Innovation is a catalyst for individual and organizational growth.
 Reflect on the stories of Mitchell, Boyd and Warden.
 Mitchell launched bombers off an aircraft carrier.
 Boyd created the observe, orient, decide and act loop and Warden developed our modern airpower strategy.
 These Airmen were brilliant, yet controversial.
 Boyd famously said one could choose to "be someone or do something."
 These three Airmen chose to "do something."
 They chose to aggressively challenge the status quo in pursuit of the exceptional, often at individual peril.
 Without question, they and invigorated future innovation.
 This is our service.
 Ours is the service of audacious innovators and big ideas.
-Our teams must encourage innovation and cultivate a meritocracy of ideas.
+FEBRUARY 16, 2018 Our teams must encourage innovation and cultivate a meritocracy of ideas.
 In 2014, "The Deloitte Millennial Survey" echoed this belief.
 The authors articulated the importance of innovation in attracting, developing and retaining Generation Y (those born in 1983 or later) talent.
 Today, we see this at Travis Air Force Base, California, through the Phoenix Spark program.
 Phoenix Spark is an organizationally flat and leaderless incubator of ideas.
-Thanks See FISHER Page 24 Be a glue person - bring people, groups together Commentary by Barb Brewer 21ST AIRLIFT SQUADRON hen I was asked to write a commentary, I was deeply honored, but immediately started to panic.
+Thanks See FISHER Page 24

+Commentary by Barb Brewer 21ST AIRLIFT SQUADRON hen I was asked to write a commentary, I was deeply honored, but immediately started to panic.
 I wondered what I could offer as inspiration for another.
 A wise person told me to write about what motivates me and makes me unique.
 After much contemplation and discussion, I realized I am motivated by the community of people I work with every day.
 I find great happiness and purpose working for and with these people.
 As I thought more, I realized a healthy perspective is also responsible Commentary for this happiness.